magisterquis/seed-finder/README.md

 # Seed finder

-Go tool that finds math/rand seed number for given word which.
+Go tool that finds math/rand seed number for given word.
 Right now it's limited to [a-z] but can be easily modified for wider ascii range.

 ## Usage